Approach every guide to the best series on Netflix Ireland with caution (including this one).

-2. Schitt’s Creek (93% on Rotten Tomatoes)
+15. Schitt’s Creek (93% on Rotten Tomatoes)

 If you’re not already in love with the series, then start watching it tonight and stick it out past the first few episodes because it only gets better and better.

 The story is about a couple who suddenly go bankrupt and are forced to move to a small town named Schitt’s Creek that they once bought as a joke.

-3. Power (82% on Rotten Tomatoes)
+16. Power (81% on Rotten Tomatoes)